pratyusk/TaskScheduler/README.md

 4. Adding task back
 5. Adding a task that is already running
 6. Cancelling a task that is not running
+7. When a task takes longer than the interval to complete
+8. Precision issues